wiaidp/R-package-SSA-Predictor/about.md

-&#x20;Note: Working paper versions are available in the 'Papers' folder
+\####

-&#x20;of this GitHub repository.
+Working paper versions are available in the 'Papers' folder of this GitHub repository.
 Working papers contain full proofs and

-&#x20;detailed technical results, whereas published versions are more
+detailed technical results, whereas published versions are more streamlined, occasionally moving proofs to online appendices.

-&#x20;streamlined, occasionally moving proofs to online appendices.
+The last cited article (Heinisch et al., 2026) applies M-SSA to forecasting German GDP multiple quarters ahead.

-&#x20;The last cited work applies M-SSA to forecasting of German GDP.
+This application serves as one of the main empirical showcase of the M-SSA in this tutorial.